j4david/duckdb_fdw/README.md

 > Requires: DuckDB >= 1.5.2 with `quack` extension available.
 See [Quack documentation](https://duckdb.org/quack/).

-Quack is DuckDB's native client-server protocol. `duckdb_fdw` supports it in two modes.[file:1]
+Quack is DuckDB's native client-server protocol. `duckdb_fdw` supports it in two modes.

 #### Start the Quack Server